gemseo/gemseo/doc_src/source/interface/gemseo_study.rst

 Multi level formulations can be also used.
 You need to define multiple scenarios, and add the name of the scenarios in the disciplines list.
-Use a MDO formulation that is distributed (BiLevel for instance).
+Use an MDO formulation that is distributed (BiLevel for instance).

 .. figure:: figs/study_2.png